 I’m talking specifically about the medjool date variety as these really are the Rolls Royce of the date world in terms of both in taste and nutrition.
-They mostly come dried and taste super sweet, almost caramely in fact, and are the perfect fix when you are craving something sweet or are just in dire need of an energy boost.
+They mostly come dried, and taste super sweet, almost caramely in fact, and are the perfect fix when you are craving something sweet, or are just in dire need of an energy boost.

 THE ULTIMATE TRAINING FOOD:

-A Perfectly Packaged Super Food:
+A Perfectly Packaged Superfood!

 PERFECT ON A PLANT BASED DIET

-Please check out this list of other ‘High Calcium Plant Foods’ and be sure to add them to your diet as much as possible.
+Please check out this list of other high calcium pant foods and be sure to add them to your diet as much as possible.